 Q: What kind of router should I use with my table?

 A: You can use any router with your table; just make sure it’s compatible.
-Look for variable speed routers that have a base that can be easily attached to the table.
+Look for variable speed routers with a base that can be easily attached to the table.
 Also, consider higher horsepower routers with 1/2″ collets as they handle big and more complex jobs.

 Q: How do I secure my router to the table?